 - the statement of comprehensive income;

-- · the balance sheet;
+- the balance sheet:

-- · the statement of changes in equity;
+- the statement of changes in equity;

-- · the cash flow statement;
+- the statement of cash flows: and

 - the related notes 1 to 24 (except note 20(c) for regulatory capital held and regulatory capital required).

-The financial reporting framework that has been applied in their preparation is applicable law, and IFRSs as adopted by the United Kingdom.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards.